Help

 This page is for questions about the mechanics of this blog, including the comment system.

-1. Q: I have Internet Explorer, but the blog is not displaying properly.
+1. Q: I have an older/unusual browser or weak computer/mobile browser, and the blog is not displaying properly.
 What can I do?

-A: This blog works with most modern browsers.
-It does not work with Internet Explorer 6, which is almost ten years old.
-Consider upgrading to a modern browser (including later versions of Internet Explorer such as IE9).
+A: This blog works well with most modern browsers on computers/mobile devices that were new technology four years ago.
+It does not work with Internet Explorer 6 — which is over a decade old — or Internet Explorer 7, 8, or even 9.
+Consider upgrading to a modern browser (including later versions of Internet Explorer such as IE11 or Windows 10 Edge).

 A: It depends on the computer or mobile phone.
 Above the text area where you type your comment there will be a selection of Japanese symbols and letters with macrons over them.
 You can copy & paste them into your comment if you're unable to input them any other way.